mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

 By no coincidence, the :file:`package.xml` has the :code:`.xml` extension, meaning that it is written in :abbr:`XML (Extensible Markup Language)`.

 Let us add the dependency between the :code:`<license>` and :code:`<test_depend>` tags.
-This is not a strict requirement, but is where it commonly is for standard packages.
+This is not a strict requirement but is where it commonly is for standard packages.

 :download:`package.xml <../../ros2_tutorial_workspace/src/python_package_with_a_node/package.xml>`